Hawaii island Mayor Harry Kim wants residents to remain vigilant, has no plans for changes to COVID-19 policies

-Hawaii County Mayor Harry Kim this afternoon urged residents to keep practicing physical distancing and to wear their masks in light of the recent surge in new coronavirus cases today.
+Hawaii County Mayor Harry Kim urged residents Wednesday afternoon to keep practicing physical distancing and to wear their masks in light of the recent surge in new coronavirus cases announced earlier in the day.

-The state Health Department today reported 109 new cases of COVID-19 — the highest every daily count since the pandemic reached the Hawaiian islands in February, bringing the statewide total to 1,863.
+The state Health Department reported Wednesday there were 109 new cases of COVID-19 — the highest daily count since the pandemic reached the Hawaiian islands in February, bringing the statewide total to 1,863.

 The daily tally includes 98 on Oahu, nine on Maui, two on Kauai — and none on Hawaii island.

-“The island of Hawaii was very fortunate that we have zero, but we all know how easily that can be changed,” said Kim during an afternoon news conference via Facebook live.
-“We all know that we have really be on top of things to make sure we keep our numbers low.”
+“The island of Hawaii was very fortunate that we have zero, but we all know how easily that can be changed,” Kim said during a news conference via Facebook live.
+“We all know that we really have to be on top of things to make sure we keep our numbers low.”

 Kim said he had no plans at this time to reverse the opening of certain businesses or activities on Hawaii island.